-All Grady-White boats meet the Environmental Protection Agency standards in effect at the time of manufacture and each has an EPA label located in the same area as the NMMA label.
+All Grady-White boats meet the Environmental Protection Agency standards in effect at the time of manufacture and boats 26' (7.9m) and below have an EPA label located in the same area as the NMMA label.
+Boats 27' (8.2m) and above have the EPA label incorporated within the NMMA yacht certification label.